-We have audited the financial statements of the governmental activities, each major fund, and aggregate remaining fund information of Greenlee County as of and for the year ended June 30, 2010, and have issued our report thereon dated September 28, 2012.
+We have audited the financial statements of the governmental activities, each major fund, and aggregate remaining fund information of Greenlee County as of and for the year ended June 30, 2011, and have issued our report thereon dated January 25, 2013.
+Our report was modified as to consistency because of the implementation of Governmental Accounting Standards Board Statement No. 54.
 Our audit was performed for the purpose of forming our opinions on the financial statements that collectively comprise the County's basic financial statements.
 The accompanying Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by OMB Circular A-133 and is not a required part of the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.